Check out these 10 simple yet powerful trackpad gestures you can use on your iPad to boost your productivity.

-10 Magic Keyboard trackpad gestures all iPad Pro owners should know
+10 trackpad gestures all iPad Pro owners should know

 iPad trackpad support in iPadOS 13.4 opens up whole new ways to use your Apple tablet. iPad trackpad and mouse gestures are supported by Apple's Magic Keyboard for the iPad Pro, as well as the company's standalone Magic Trackpad and Magic Mouse 2 accessories.
 Follow along with your favorite blog as we teach you about all of the iPad trackpad gestures that are available with the Magic Trackpad 1 and 2, Magic Mouse 2 and third-party mice.

-This tutorial explores all the practical ways to right-click or, as Apple calls it, a secondary click on your Mac using a mouse, trackpad, or keyboard.
+In this tutorial, we explain all the practical ways to right-click—also know as secondary click or Control-click on your Mac using a mouse, trackpad, or keyboard.

 Three finger drag, a productivity-boosting multi-touch trackpad gesture in macOS, isn't working properly for some owners of Apple's new MacBook Pro.
 Both 13 and 15-inch MacBook Pros have larger trackpads than their predecessors, but for many people the gesture doesn't work at all.